hashgraph/hedera-mirror-node/docs/configuration.md

 `hedera.mirror.rosetta.port`                            | 5700                    | The REST API port
 `hedera.mirror.rosetta.shard`                           | 0                       | The default shard number that this mirror node participates in
 `hedera.mirror.rosetta.realm`                           | 0                       | The default realm number within the shard
-`hedera.mirror.rosetta.version`                         | Varies per release      | The version of the Hedera Mirror Node used to adhere to the Rosetta interface